gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 Our objectives for this document are to provide current information about the management and maintenance of Gatsby open source software (OSS) and present a variety of resources and avenues of communication between Gatsby’s leadership and community.

-### This is a work in progress!

-It’s important to note that Gatsby’s governance model is a work in progress that will continue to grow and evolve over time.
-When new governance-related issues arise, Gatsby’s leadership and Core Team will do their best to include the community and anyone directly involved in the issue in the decision-making process.

 ## How are decisions made about Gatsby OSS?

 ### Contributing roles